Breakeven

 LCOE (levelized cost of energy) divides total all-in cost (net of incentives, plus 25-yr O&M) by every kWh the system will produce.
 The result is your effective cost per kWh from solar.

-If your LCOE is 7¢/kWh and your utility charges 18¢/kWh, you save 11¢ on every kWh of self-consumption.
-Most residential systems land between 4¢ and 10¢/kWh — well below grid rates almost anywhere in the US.
+If your LCOE is 9¢/kWh and your utility charges 18¢/kWh, you save 9¢ on every kWh of self-consumption.
+Without the federal credit, most residential systems land between 8¢ and 13¢/kWh, still below grid rates in most of the US.

 How accurate are 25-year projections?

-Production math is solid: panel degradation is well-characterized (0.4–0.6%/yr for monocrystalline) and 25-year warranties guarantee at least 85% output at year 25.
+Production math is solid: panel degradation is well-characterized (0.4 to 0.6 percent per year for monocrystalline) and 25-year warranties guarantee at least 85% output at year 25.

 The biggest uncertainty is rate escalation.
-Projecting 3%/yr is the historical average, but actual rates can spike (post-2022 inflation pushed some utilities to 6–8%/yr) or stall in regulated markets.
-A conservative approach: run the calculator at 2%/yr as a floor and your local average as a likely case.
+Projecting 3 percent per year is the historical average, but actual rates can spike (post-2022 inflation pushed some utilities to 6 to 8 percent per year) or stall in regulated markets.
+A conservative approach: run the calculator at 2 percent as a floor and your local average as a likely case.

 Related Tools